-- 14.3 The National Planning Policy Framework ("NPPF") sets out the Government's planning policies for England.
-The NPPF places emphasis on achieving sustainable development through meeting three overarching interdependent objectives; economic, to help build a strong, responsive and competitive economy: social, to support strong, vibrant and healthy communities: and environmental, to protect and enhance our natural, built and historic environment. - 14.4 Central to the NPPF is a presumption in favour of sustainable development, as detailed at paragraph 11, which states that: - "Plans and decisions should apply a presumption in favour of sustainable development, for decision-taking this means: - c) approving development proposals that accord with an up-to-date Development Plan without delay; or, - d) where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole.'
+- 14.3 The National Planning Policy Framework ("NPPF"), last updated on 20th December 2023, sets out the Government's planning policies for England.
+A review of that recent publication has not indicated any alteration relevant to the Scheme proposals which were published under the previous version of the NPPF.
+The NPPF places emphasis on achieving sustainable development through meeting three overarching interdependent objectives; economic, to help build a strong, responsive and competitive economy: social, to support strong, vibrant and healthy communities: and environmental, to protect and enhance our natural, built and historic environment. - 14.4 Central to the NPPF is a presumption in favour of sustainable development, as detailed at paragraph 11, which states that:

+"Plans and decisions should apply a presumption in favour of sustainable development, for decision-taking this means:

+- c) approving development proposals that accord with an up-to-date Development Plan without delay; or, - d) where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole.'

-14.5 At paragraph 110:
+14.5 At paragraph 114: